muxi1998/GAI-android/README.md

     | VLM       |     🚧     |    ❌    |    ❌    |
     | ASR       |     ✅     |    ❌    |    ✅    |
     | TTS       |     ✅     |    ❌    |    ✅    |
+🚨 Note: VLM is currently not supported due to the lack of support for image processing in Executorch.

 ## Prerequisites